Teri Garr, the offbeat comic actor of 'Young Frankenstein' and 'Tootsie,' has died

 She recalled in a 1988 interview how she won the “West Side Story” role.
 After being dropped from her first audition, she returned a day later in different clothes and was accepted.

-From there, the blonde, statuesque Garr found steady work dancing in movies, and she appeared in the chorus of nine Presley films, including “Viva Las Vegas,” “Roustabout” and “Clambake.”
+From there, Garr found steady work dancing in movies, and she appeared in the chorus of nine Presley films, including “Viva Las Vegas,” “Roustabout” and “Clambake.”

 She also appeared on numerous television shows, including “Star Trek,” “Dr. Kildare” and “Batman,” and was a featured dancer on the rock ‘n’ roll music show “Shindig,” the rock concert performance T.A.M.I. and a cast member of “The Sonny and Cher Comedy Hour.”